Natural Baby Life logo (480 x 130)

 • Pate/liver

-• Contains extremely high levels of vitamin A, which can affect fetal brain development.
+• It contains extremely high levels of vitamin A, which can affect fetal brain development.

 • All forms of alcohol